rgeyer/rs_selfservice/README.md

 * Filter cloud menu based on product ST support?
 * Tests, and continuous integration/deployment
 * Make sure ServerTemplate is done importing before starting servers
-* Use Google OAuth to get user info, rather than prompting for it!
 * Make the windows product work by properly passing inputs into the server or deployment.

 Icon Pack